First steps

 - Scripts by the authors the PineCoders account follows

-- Many scripts by authors with high reputation and open-source publications.
+- Many scripts by authors with high reputations and open-source publications

-Reading code from Community Scripts is easy; if you don’t see a grey or red “lock” icon in the upper-right corner of the script’s widget, this indicates the script is open-source.
-By opening its script page, you will be able to see its source.
+Reading code from Community scripts is easy; if there is no grey or red “lock” icon in the upper-right corner of the script widget, then the script is open-source.
+By opening the script page, you can read its full source code.

 Writing scripts

-We have built Pine Script™ to empower both budding and seasoned traders to create their own trading tools.
-We have designed it so it is relatively easy to learn for first-time programmers — although learning a first programming language, like trading, is rarely very easy for anyone — yet powerful enough for knowledgeable programmers to build tools of moderate complexity.
+We have built Pine Script™ to empower both new and experienced traders to create their own trading tools.
+Although learning a first programming language, like trading, is rarely very easy for anyone, we have designed Pine Script™ so it is relatively easy to learn for first-time programmers, yet powerful enough for knowledgeable programmers to build tools of moderate complexity.

 Pine Script™ allows you to write three types of scripts:

-- Libraries which are used by more advanced programmers to package oft-used functions that can be reused by other scripts.
+- Libraries, which are used by more advanced programmers to package often-used functions that can be reused by other scripts.

 The next step we recommend is to write your first indicator.